ClusterCockpit/cc-metric-store/README.md

 ## What are these selectors mentioned in the code?

-Tags in InfluxDB are used to build indexes over the stored data.
-InfluxDB-Tags have no relation to each other, they do not depend on each other and have no hierarchy.
-Different tags build up different indexes (I am no expert at all, but this is how i think they work).

-This project also works as a time-series database and uses the InfluxDB line protocol.
+The cc-metric-store works as a time-series database and uses the InfluxDB line protocol as input format.
 Unlike InfluxDB, the data is indexed by one single strictly hierarchical tree structure.
 A selector is build out of the tags in the InfluxDB line protocol, and can be used to select a node (not in the sense of a compute node, can also be a socket, cpu, ...) in that tree.
 The implementation calls those nodes `level` to avoid confusion.
 It is impossible to access data only by knowing the _socket_ or _cpu_ tag, all higher up levels have to be specified as well.

 This is what the hierarchy currently looks like: